 Why?
-Children with ASD may not spontaneously understand the purpose of communication, and need adults to engineer situations in their environment that motivate them to communicate with others.
+Children with difficulties in their social communication may not spontaneously understand the purpose of communication, and need adults to engineer situations in their environment that motivate them to communicate with others.

 Activity 6: Putting toys out of reach

 You will need: Toys/objects that are highly motivating for particular child.